k8snetworkplumbingwg/multus-cni/docs/configuration.md

 * `systemNamespaces` ([]string, optional): list of namespaces for Kubernetes system (namespaces listed here will not have `defaultNetworks` added)
 * `multusNamespace` (string, optional): namespace for `clusterNetwork`/`defaultNetworks`
 * `delegates` ([]map,required): number of delegate details in the Multus
+* `allowTryDeleteOnErr` (bool, optional): Enable or disable delegate DEL message to next when some missing error.
+Defaults to false.

 ### Network selection flow of clusterNetwork/defaultNetworks